bd1ng/localx/README.md

 # localx
-Local explanation for a black-box model.
+Local explanation for a black-box model using SHAP.